Author Archive: kwecars

 Buying a classic car is clearly a smart investment choice, particularly as the stock market is volatile and interest low post-Brexit.
 At a time when there is little benefit to keeping cash in the bank, why not invest in an asset that will

 It is not uncommon to experience total brake failure after a long, hard period of braking – just when you want full brake power.
 By far the most likely cause is that the high heat generated in the brake callipers has raised the brake fluid above the boiling point of water, i.e. Screen Shot 2016-07-29 at 15.36.29100°C. Normally, this would not be a problem – brake fluid is designed to withstand at least 200°C – but if the fluid contains water above approximately 3%, then this rise in temperature will cause the water in the brake fluid to boil and turn into a vapour.
-The vapo [...]
+Th [...]

 Back to top